Skip to main content

 Tokyo, Japan

-A Hiroo address on Tokyo's French dining circuit, Shohei Shimano has tracked steadily upward on Opinionated About Dining's Japan rankings — from Highly Recommended in 2023 to #355 in 2024 and #437 in 2025.
+A Hiroo address on Tokyo's French dining circuit, Shohei Shimano has tracked steadily upward on Opinionated About Dining's Japan rankings, from Highly Recommended in 2023 to #355 in 2024 and #437 in 2025.
 Chef Shohei Shimono runs a French kitchen in a residential pocket of Shibuya, operating at a remove from the Marunouchi and Ginza concentration of the city's top Western tables.

 Tokyo, Japan

 A Michelin-starred sushi counter in Tsukiji, Sushi Keita operates at the ¥¥¥ price tier while holding credentials that place it firmly in Tokyo's serious omakase conversation.
-Chef Keita Aoyama's approach runs counter to the tuna-provenance signalling that has become common among premium counters, and the nigiri themselves are formed generously, with thick-cut toppings sized to the character of each fish.
+Chef Keita Aoyama's approach runs counter to the tuna-provenance signalling that has become common among premium counters, the nigiri themselves are formed generously, with thick-cut toppings sized to the character of each fish.

 Sapporo, Japan